lucasfurno/docs_en/api/v3/edge-applications/rules-engine/index.md

 ---

-## 6. Updating the fields of Rules Engine {#updating-the-fields-of-rules-engine}
+## 6. Updating the fields of a rule in Rules Engine {#updating-the-fields-of-rules-engine}

-This return updates one or more fields of Rules Engine, retaining the value of those fields not included.
+This return updates one or more fields of a rule in Rules Engine, retaining the value of those fields not included.

 #### **PATCH** /edge_applications/:edge_application_id:/rules_engine/:phase:/rules/:rule_id: